lightning/bolts/02-peer-protocol.md

 ### Removing an HTLC: `update_fulfill_htlc`, `update_fail_htlc`, and `update_fail_malformed_htlc`

 For simplicity, a node can only remove HTLCs added by the other node.
-There are three reasons for removing an HTLC: it has timed out, it has failed to route, or the payment preimage is supplied.
+There are four reasons for removing an HTLC: the payment preimage is supplied, it has timed out, it has failed to route, or it is malformed.

-The `reason` field is an opaque encrypted blob for the benefit of the original HTLC initiator, as defined in [BOLT #4](04-onion-routing.md);
-however, there's a special malformed failure variant for the case where our peer couldn't parse it: in this case the current node encrypts it into a `update_fail_htlc` for relaying.
+To supply the preimage:

 1. type: 130 (`update_fulfill_htlc`)
 2. data: